List of Date A Live volumes: Manga

 A manga adaption of Date A Live with illustrations by Ringo began on April 16, 2012.
-Due to Ringo having health problems, the manga was cancelled after 6 chapters.
+Due to Ringo having health problems, the manga was cancelled after six chapters.
 The adaptation ended covering only a part of Shido's first date with Tohka.

 A spin-off manga titled Date AST Like ran from March 2012 to December 2013 in Monthly Dragon Age.
 A total of four tankōbon volumes were released.

 A third manga titled Date A Origami began serialisation in the January 2012 issue of Monthly Dragon Age, and ended in September 2013.
 The manga resumed serialisation following the airing of the second TV series before ultimately ended in July 2014.
 The content from the second serialisation was not collected into a tankōbon volume.

-A new manga adaptation began serialisation in the January 2014 issue of Monthly Shōnen Ace, with illustrations done by Sekihiko Inui.
+A fourth manga adaptation began serialisation in the January 2014 issue of Monthly Shōnen Ace, with illustrations done by Sekihiko Inui.

 A fifth manga titled Date A Party began serialisation in the February 2014 issue of Monthly Dragon Age and was collected into one tankōbon volume.